Param-Bhati/Akinator-Puppeteer-Approach/README.md

 better options:

-- **clone the mechanic**, not the website: implement your own Akinator-style engine, with your own DB / inference / UI, where you control everything [web:164][web:179][web:182]
+- **clone the mechanic**, not the website: implement your own Akinator-style engine, with your own DB / inference / UI, where you control everything. [web:164][web:179][web:182]
 - let the LLM help with:
   - generating questions
   - mapping human answers